This is how we exercise active ownership

 We engage in corporate governance, for example through our participation in Nomination Committees in companies where we are large owners.
 Corporate governance includes issues relating to remuneration policies, incentive programs, capital structure and sustainability.
 Sustainability primarily includes our dialogues with companies and our advocacy work.
 We also participate in general meetings and exercise our funds' voting rights.

 Corporate governance includes issues relating to compensation for company management, incentive programs, capital structure and sustainability.
 In the Nomination Committee's work, we place specific emphasis on ensuring the right competence and diversity on the board.
 Achieving a more even gender distribution on the boards of listed companies has long been in focus.
-In the boards that were appointed at the 2022 AGMs, and where SEB Investment Management participated in the Nomination Committee, the proportion of women was 41 per cent.
-This is higher than the average on the Stockholm Stock Exchange, which is 36 per cent.
-However, the slow rate of increase in the proportion of women on boards means that this is still an important focus area for us.
+In the boards that were appointed at the 2024 AGMs, and where SEB Investment Management participated in the Nomination Committee, the proportion of women was 39 per cent.
+This is higher than the average on the Stockholm Stock Exchange, which is 36 per cent, which is the same level as before the AGM season.
+We cannot be satisfied with the outcome this year, as the representation of women on the boards did not increase.

 At the same time, SEB Investment Management works toward a broad anchoring of the Swedish Code of Corporate Governance and collaborates with other institutions to achieve broad support for our issues.